 The total travel emissions figure will vary from year to year depending on the distances Their Royal Highnesses are asked to travel, at the request of Her Majesty’s Government or the Government(s) of The Queen’s other Realms.
 The aim is to minimise these emissions by taking carbon as well as cost, security and logistics into account when planning travel.

-This year, the Household continued to invest in low-carbon energy by installing a second array of solar panels at Clarence House.
-The two arrays are capable of producing over 12kW power at peak times.
-100% of the electricity used by the Household and 85% of office and domestic energy, as a whole, is now from renewable sources (including renewable electricity and Green Gas).
+100% of the electricity used by the Household and 86% of office and domestic energy, as a whole, is now from renewable sources (including renewable electricity and Green Gas).
 Just under half of this is generated on-site by solar panels, biomass boilers and heat pumps.
 Further details are given in the main Sustainability Report.

 All emissions are balanced out by buying credits from sustainable forestry projects.